opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ### Terms aggregations

-When performing concurrent segment search, the `shard_size` parameter will be applied at the segment slice level.
-This may introduce an additional document count error compared to non-concurrent search, which is correctly calculated by the `doc_count_error_upper_bound` response parameter in such cases.
+Non-concurrent search calculates the document count error and returns it in the `doc_count_error_upper_bound` response parameter.
+During concurrent segment search, the `shard_size` parameter is applied at the segment slice level.
+Because of this, concurrent search may introduce an additional document count error.

 For more information about how `shard_size` can affect both `doc_count_error_upper_bound` and collected buckets, see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/11680#issuecomment-1885882985).